1893 All-Ireland Senior Football Championship

 The 1893 All-Ireland Senior Football Championship was the seventh staging of Ireland's premier Gaelic football knock-out competition.
-The previous 2 years All Ireland champions Dublin didn't take part in the Leinster Championship called off game against Kilkenny.
+The previous two years' All-Ireland champions Dublin did not take part in the Leinster Championship called off game against Kilkenny.
 Wexford were the champions.

 Results

 Leinster

 Kilkenny refused to take the field for the second half in protest at rough play by the Wexford team.
 Wexford were awarded the Leinster title.